 Graham Alexander Balneavis, infant son of Lt Col Henry Balneavis and his wife Georgiana, born on 10 April 1822, died on 23 May 1822, aged 7 weeks.
 (Military and Civil Cemetery Floriana).

-that upon the whole, during 1822 under the now new mercurial practice adopted to its fullest extent in this garrison, there has not occurred a single embarrassing case or a single symptom which would lead to the shadow of doubt as to the propriety of continuing it.
+that upon the whole, during 1822 under the non mercurial practice adopted to its fullest extent in this garrison, there has not occurred a single embarrassing case or a single symptom which would lead to the shadow of doubt as to the propriety of continuing it.

 Dress Regulations – Hospital Staff